Dell G2524H Monitor Review

 • Lacks an audio jack.

 The Dell G2524H is decent for office use.
 It has decent text clarity, but with a 25-inch display, there isn't a ton of screen space to work with.
-Luckily, it has great reflection handling and gets bright enough to fight glare in most well-lit rooms, but not if you place it opposite a sunny window.
+Luckily, it gets bright enough to fight glare in most well-lit rooms, but visibility is an issue if you place it opposite a sunny window.
 It also comes with a very ergonomic stand that makes it easy to adjust.

 Pros